Barclay E. Berdan

 Chief Community and Public Policy Officer

 He has been recognized by Premier, AHA and THA for his outstanding advocacy efforts by receiving the Excellence in Advocacy Award, Most Valuable PAC Player and HOSPAC Star Award.
-In addition, Tesmer was awarded the United Nations Global Leadership Award for Sustainable Development for Good Health and Wellbeing.
+In addition, Tesmer was awarded the United Nations Global Leadership Award for Sustainable Development in Good Health and Wellbeing.

 Kenneth J. Kramer

 Kenneth J. Kramer is the executive vice president and general counsel for Texas Health Resources.
 In this role, he is responsible for all legal services of Texas Health and its many provider entities.